mfroeling/QMRITools/docs/index_cl.md

 `FileNameJoin[{$UserBaseDirectory, "Applications"}]`

 Some functions of QMRITools call on external executables and software.
-These executables need to be present in "QMRITools\Applications" and are included in the release.
+These executables need to be present in "QMRITools/Applications" and are included in the release.
 If for any reason you want to use other (older/newer) versions you can replace them but functionality is not guaranteed.
 For the latest version of these tools and their user license please visit their website.